-Mainly due to the purchase of transportation vehicles to be used in operations
+63% increase in property and equipment Mainly due to the purchase of transportation vehicles to be used in operations

-8% increase in investment properties

-Mainly due to the refurbishment of the mall,
+8% increase in investment properties Mainly due to the refurbishment of the mall,

-11% increase in other non-current assets

-Mainly due to long term deposits made relative mainly to project developments.
+11% increase in other non-current assets Mainly due to long term deposits made relative mainly to project developments.

-18% increase in accounts payable

-Driven by the ongoing development of various projects of the company.
+18% increase in accounts payable Driven by the ongoing development of various projects of the company.

-Due to the prolonged down payment terms of various projects and also increase in customers' reservation applications.
+10% increase in customer's deposits Due to the prolonged down payment terms of various projects and also increase in customers' reservation applications.

-36% increase in income tax payable

-Due the taxable operations of the Company.
+36% increase in income tax payable Due the taxable operations of the Company.

-20% increase in loans payable

-This is due to loan availments of the Company to finance the working capital requirements
+20% increase in loans payable This is due to loan availments of the Company to finance the working capital requirements

-Mainly due to the recognition of the difference between tax and book basis of accounting for real estate transactions and other temporary differences.
+46% increase in deferred tax liabilities-net Mainly due to the recognition of the difference between tax and book basis of accounting for real estate transactions and other temporary differences.

-94% increase in pension liability

-Attributed to the increase in actuarial valuations.
+94% increase in pension liability Attributed to the increase in actuarial valuations.